MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

          :::image type="Add role assignment" source="media/create-operations-manager-managed-instance/add-role-assignment.png" alt-text="Screenshot of Add role assignment.":::
 1. Select **Save**.

-### Set the Active Directory Admin value in the SQL MI Instance
+### Set the Active Directory Admin value in the SQL MI

-To set the Active Directory Admin value in the SQL MI Instance, follow these steps:
+To set the Active Directory Admin value in the SQL MI, follow these steps:

 To perform the below steps, you need to be the Global Admin/Privileged Role Admin of the subscription: